-The mission of the Wenatchee Valley Misawa Sister City Association is to strengthen the climate of friendship between the cities of Misawa, Wenatchee and East Wenatchee by promoting cultural exchange.
-The Association is dedicated to furthering the historical significance of the first non-stop Trans Pacific flight by Clyde Pangborn and Hugh Herndon in October 1931.
+The mission of the Wenatchee Valley Misawa Sister City Association is to strengthen the climate of friendship between the cities of Misawa, Wenatchee, and East Wenatchee by promoting cultural exchange.
+The Association is dedicated to furthering the historical significance of the first non-stop trans-Pacific flight by Clyde Pangborn and Hugh Herndon in October 1931.

-What does the Sister City Organization Do?
+What does the Wenatchee Valley Misawa Sister City Do?

-- Find homestay families for Apple Blossom Japanese Delegation
+- Find homestay families for Japanese Delegates

 - Introduce Japanese delegates to local businesses through tours and product samples